-Within this response, the Headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The Headteacher can consider whether a face to face meeting is the most appropriate way of doing this.
+Within this response, the Headteacher/Chair of Governor will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The Headteacher/Chair of Governor can consider whether a face to face meeting is the most appropriate way of doing this.